FAU-DLM/FCDIIb_TSC/README.md

 ### Filepaths
 While running the code all filepaths need to be specified as described in the notebook.

-### Tiles
+### Using your own data
-Input data should be around 2000x2000 pixels in .png in 20x magnification for histopathologic scientific questions.
+Input data should be around 2000x2000 pixels in .png in 20x magnification for scientific histopathologic questions.